webguru103/smooch-docs/source/includes/rest/_managed.md

 # Integrations

 This set of endpoints is used to configure and manage various front-end messaging channels.
-A JWT is required with `appMaker` scope.
-The paths below assume that the call will be made using an 'appMaker' scoped JWT.
+A JWT is required with `account` scope.
+The paths below assume that the call will be made using an 'account' scoped JWT.

-The currently supported integration types are: Facebook Messenger, LINE, Telegram, Twilio SMS, WeChat, and Email.
+The currently supported integration types are: Facebook Messenger, LINE, Telegram, Twilio SMS, WeChat, Viber and Email.

 ## Create Integration